 The Comptroller and Auditor General (C&AG) is the Company's auditor by virtue of section 19 of the SBCI Act 2014.

-Each of the Directors has taken all the steps that he or she ought to have taken as a Director in order to make himself or herself aware of any relevant audit information and to establish that the C&AG is aware of that information.
+So far as each of the Directors are aware, there is no relevant audit information of which the C&AG is unaware pursuant to section 330(1)(a) of Companies Act 2014.